5 Best Tow Hitch Receivers for Subaru Legacy: Secure Towing and Smooth Fitment

 Pros:

-• Thick-welded steel construction with black powder-coat for corrosion resistance and durability
+• Durable carbon steel construction with co-cured undercoating and powder-coat finish for corrosion resistance

 Cons: